 Let's face it: Finding the perfect pair of jeans that look good is only half the battle—they have to feel good too.
 If you've (finally) found your perfect-fitting denim match but they still feel stiff and uncomfortable or if your favorite pair isn't as pillowy-soft as it once was, don't hit the reset button just yet.
 Thankfully, there are things you can do to break in your new jeans and soften your old ones—sans chemicals.
 The result?
 You'll feel more comfortable wearing them (and be more likely to keep them on rotation).
 Stiff blues will soon be a thing of the past.

-The following tips can be used to soften any type of jeans, from white jeans to colored rinses and dark wash denim.
-Keep in mind that anything you do at home to treat the fabric of your jeans may change their look and feel, so you may want to experiment with a less expensive pair of jeans before trying these techniques on more pricey, designer versions.
+The following tips can be used to soften your favorite pair, from white jeans to colored rinses and dark-wash denim.
+Keep in mind that anything you do at home to treat the fabric of your jeans may change their look and feel, so you may want to experiment with a less expensive pair of jeans before trying these techniques on pricier designer versions.

 Keep reading to learn our step-by-step, eco-friendly, all-natural guide to softening stiff denim fabric.

 - White household vinegar

 - Plastic bucket or tub

 First things first: Cut off any manufacturer's tags from the inside of your jeans using sharp, pointy scissors.
 Be careful to snip close to the threads but not directly on top of them to avoid puncturing the fabric.
 Pop the tags in your pants drawer in case you need to refer to special washing instructions or sizing information later.

 Turn Jeans Inside Out

 Turn your jeans inside out before washing them—especially when you're going to be purposely aggravating the fabric to manipulate its feel—to preserve their look.
 This is important if you want to avoid fading on a pair of dark-wash jeans or don't like the look of distressing.
 Of course, if you like distressed and abraded details, you can skip this step entirely.